'One of the worst crises in Quebec history': Pandemic leaves $15 billion provincial deficit

 The other $1.5 billion is to jumpstart the economy, and includes:

-• $459 million to help Quebecers join the job market, in health care, construction, IT and cinema
+• $459 million to help Quebeckers join the job market, in health care, construction, IT and cinema

 • $477 million to support research and innovation, as well as rural economic development